moomins/un-report/README.md

 we plotted life expectancy over time

-continents are grouped by color
+continents are grouped by colors